 Frankfurt, Germany; provided.

 Most of the Library's online resources are available to you from off-campus.
-Remember to link from Library catalogs or web pages so you'll be recognized as a member of the Cornell community.
+Remember to access from Library catalogs or web pages so you'll be recognized as a member of the Cornell community.
 For example, if you try to access JSTOR by going directly to www.jstor.org from off-campus, you may not be able to get in.
-If you link to JSTOR from Databases or the Library Catalog, you'll be connected to Cornell's complete licensed JSTOR content.
+If you access JSTOR from Databases or the Library Catalog, you'll be connected to Cornell's complete licensed JSTOR content.

 For a few resources you'll also need to use PassKey.